Parimatch1/SV-Guides-Revamped/Advanced Training Guidelines.md

 **Host:** VI - Trolling in any form is unacceptable!
 Grammar must be used throughout this training.
 Trolling or not using grammar will result in a strike or instant removal of this training.

-**Host:** This advanced training will consist of three sections- Questions, Room Clearing, and Taser Accuracy.
+**Host:** This advanced training will consist of three sections- Questions, Room Clearing, and 1v1s.

 ---